better-internet/radworks-grants/grants/milestone_deliveries/season_2/package_manager/milestone-1-delivery.md

 - The inability of Seed nodes to serve single files.
 - The lack of a checksum scheme for validating authenticity of packages.

-The conclusion of this research is that the usability of Radicle would be greatly improved if Seed nodes added the feature of serving individual files.
-This would allow integration with existing package managers.
+The recommendation of this research is that Seed nodes should add the feature of serving individual files.
+This feature would allow integration with existing package managers, without the extra steps described above.

 The usability of Radicle as a package repository is also hobbled by the fact that *the only secure way to retrieve packages is from the Radicle git repository*.
 There is no secure way to distribute packages to supply chains like npm.
 Integrating a package-signing library [like this one](https://github.com/47ng/sceau) into `radicle-cli` would fix this problem by providing a checksum to validate packages.